fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

      .

 ## Instructions:

-1. Install the latest Tabular Editor 2 (https://github.com/TabularEditor/TabularEditor/releases - MIT license).
-     - For Tabular Editor, if you cannot use the Windows Installer and only have access to the Portable version, please see the first ** note below before running the Final PS Script in step 4.
-3. Create a new folder on your C: drive called 'Power BI Backups' (C:/Power BI Backups).
+1. Create a new folder on your C: drive called 'Power BI Backups' (C:/Power BI Backups).
-4. Place the Config folder and the contents from Repo into C:/Power BI Backups.
+2. Download contents of this repo and place in C:\Power BI Backups folder.
+The contents of the Config folder should be at C:\Power BI Backups\Config
 5. Open PowerShell and run 'Final PS Script' (either via copy/paste or renaming the format from .txt to .ps1 and executing).
 6. Once complete, open 'Power BI Governance Model.pbit' and the model will refresh with your data.
 All relationships, Visuals, and Measures are set up.
 Save as PBIX.